GarrettStrealy/Binary-File-IO-C-/README.md

 It also demonstrates my ability to perform Binary File I/O, and my ability to visualize binary data using a CDK matrix.

+Completed for the "C/C++ Programming in a UNIX Environment" course at The University of Texas - Dallas.

 ### App Walkthrough GIF

 <img src="https://media2.giphy.com/media/sztSL3kEo17LYugiKt/giphy.gif" width=550><br>